 Marfan syndrome is a multisystem connective tissue disease caused by a defect in the protein fibrillin 1, encoded for by the FBN1 gene.
 Cardiovascular involvement with aortic root dilatation and dissection is the most feared complication of the disease.

 The estimated prevalence is around 2-6 per 100,000 2,5.
 There is no recognized gender or racial predilection.

-Patients with Marfan syndrome may have the following symptoms and signs on history and examination:
+Patients with Marfan syndrome may have the following symptoms and signs:

 - tall stature